 Each Director has entered into a formal letter of appointment with the Company, which sets out core terms of the director’s responsibilities and obligations to the Company.

-The performance of Key Management Personnel is conducted regularly by the Managing Director during the year, with a formal process conducted once a year by the Remuneration Committee.
+The performance of Key Management Personnel is reviewed by the Managing Director and/or Chief Executive Officer during the year, with a formal process conducted once a year by the Remuneration and Nomination Committee.
 Such performance is reviewed by comparing performance against pre-determined measures, examining the effectiveness of the individual and identifying areas for potential improvement.
-A review of Key Management Personnel was completed in January 2012.

-Further details of how the Company assesses the performance of the Managing Director and Key Management Personnel are set out in the Remuneration Report.
+Further details of how the Company assesses the performance of the Managing Director and/or Chief Executive Officer and Key Management Personnel are set out in the Remuneration Report in the Company’s Annual Report.

 PRINCIPLE 2 – STRUCTURE THE BOARD TO ADD VALUE

-Discovery Metals considers that its Board holds a diverse mix of skills appropriate for its size, type and activity.
+Discovery Metals considers that its Board holds a diverse mix of skills appropriate for its size, type and activity at this point in the Company’s development.
+These are set out on the Company’s website and also in the Directors’ Report.
+The Company intends to undertake an externally facilitated structured review in FY15.

-All non-executive members of the Discovery Metals Board are independent directors, including the Chairman.
-The roles of the Chairman and Managing Director are not exercised by the same person.
+The roles of Chairman and Chief Executive Officer were not exercised by the same person.

 Conflict of interest

 Directors are required to keep the Company informed, on an ongoing basis, of any interest that could potentially conflict with their duty to the Company.
+Further, directors are required to disclose any new interests that could potentially conflict with their duty to the Company prior to each Board meeting.
 Where the Board believes a significant conflict exists, the director concerned does not receive the relevant Board papers, and is not present at the meeting whilst that item is considered.

 The Company has a Board Induction Pack to assist new directors in familiarising themselves with the Company.
-This is updated on an as needs basis.
+This is updated on an as needed basis.

 Independent professional advice